Blake Linde

 03Phase three

-Practical AI and automation built on top of stable systems — decision support, anomaly detection, executive briefing tools, and workflow automation that reduces friction instead of creating it.
+Practical AI and automation built on top of stable systems — decision support, anomaly detection, executive briefings, and workflow automation that reduces friction instead of creating it.

 What this produces